schofield-lab/schofield-lab.github.io/team/index.md

 {% include section.html %}

-TWe also host long- and short-term visiting PhD students, who contribute to specific projects and collaborations.
+We also host long- and short-term visiting PhD students, who contribute to specific projects and collaborations.

 {% include section.html %}